 Let’s start with a story about a family who filed a lawsuit against the hospital for a wrongful death…

 Chesta Shoemaker, a registered nurse with a kidney infection was admitted into the Intensive Care Unit of Vanderbilt University Medical Center.
-Her progress became promising, but then things took a turn for the worse.
+Her progress became promising, but things took a turn for the worse.
 While trying to place a central line, the doctor inadvertently punctured her carotid artery.
 It cut off the blood circulation to the patient’s brain.
 The RN who was set to be discharged soon, died at the expense of a medical error.

 But wait.
 Some clarification first.
 The doctor wasn’t as experienced as the patient and her family were led to believe.
 In fact, the doctor was in Vanderbilt’s residency program at the time.